17 Sources of Adventure That Aren’t a “Quest Board”

 Douglaff is a thoughtful, if eccentric, halfling scholar of myth and magic with black hair and piercing blue eyes.
 He answers the heroes’ questions about their recent treasure finds but then props up his slippers and mentions an idea they might pursue based on something he came across in his research….

-Overcome with greed and overloud with drink, he orders his fellow blackguards to ready provisions and arms to set out in seven days, all the while waving about a map or document or other clue he says is all they need to claim glory.
+Overcome with greed and overloud with drink, he orders his fellow blackguards to ready provisions and arms to set out in seven days, all the while waving about a certain document (a map?) he says is all they need to claim fortune and glory.

 Suchal Dinfana is an official of the Royal College of Arms.
 He seeks a particular item on behalf of the king himself which the heroes may have encountered on a previous adventure.
 His questions are sharp and specific.

 When the heroes’ answers suggest they have not encountered the unnamed object, the official will suggest that pursuing the answers to his questions might bring them great favor and reward with the king.
-He will not say exactly what the object is or why it is important, but it must have something to do with the work of the Royal College of Arms.
+For now, he will not say exactly what the object is or why it is important, but it must have something to do with the work of the Royal College of Arms.

 Isomart Averbert is a round-faced cleric of the heroes’ own religion who approaches the heroes with a proposal: they combine forces to confront the old peril that has plagued this vicinity for too long.

 Perhaps it is a pair of bulettes or an infestation of undead.
 Regardless, Isomart’s adventurers will pursue one strategy while the heroes pursue another, hoping to meet in the middle.
-The ATC has a good reputation and only fair intentions, but there is surely some variable no one has taken into account.
+The Traveling Company has a good reputation and only fair intentions, but there is surely some variable no one has taken into account….

 A town crier makes a formal announcement of a prize for the return of a relic or artifact to the city’s cathedral.
 The arch-bishop has authorized the local bishop to offer such a prize to any who recover the item.
 It is believed the item lies in a ruins not far from the city, the exact location of which is generally known to locals but rarely visited due to the perils it harbors.